 One of the most popular PaaS providers today is Heroku.
 Heroku, along with other PaaS providers like Engine Yard is loved by developers because it makes the deployment of a new application extremely fast and simple.
-Since most developers rather write code than setting up and troubleshoot servers, it’s not hard to figure out why this approach is compelling.
+It’s not hard that most developers would rather write code than setting up and troubleshoot servers.
+So it’s not hard to figure out why this approach is compelling.

 One fundamental piece of technology in Heroku’s stack is Docker.
 For those not familiar with Docker, it is a wrapper for LinuX Containers (LXC).
 (The concept is certainly not new; it has been around for for about more than a decade in FreeBSD Jails and Solari’s Zones.)
-In short, this technology gives you many of the benefits Virtual Machines (VM) can offer (compartmentalization and isolation), but without the complexity (and overhead).
+In short, this technology gives you many of the benefits Virtual Machines (VM) can offer (compartmentalization and isolation).
+All while escaping the complexity and overhead.

 If you don’t want to rely on a PaaS service like Heroku or Engine Yard, you can now with the help of tools like Dokku and Fig quickly set up your own PaaS service that will work much the same way (but without the pretty web interface).
 There is also a much more ambitions project called Flynn, which aspires to create a full PaaS with support for multiple servers.

 In this article however, we’ll use Dokku.
-In order to get started, you need the following:
+In order to start, you need the following:

 - An Ubuntu 12.04 VM